ajmccredie/fudge-kitchen/README.md

 [Return to Top](#roos-fudge-kitchen)

 ## References and credits
-- Walkthrough projects of XXX
-- Mentor
+- Walkthrough projects of "BoutiqueAdo" and "I Think, Therefore I Blog".
+Template from BoutiqueAdo used and manipulated, in particular for the initial basket, webhooks, and checkout structures.
+- Mentor for checking my ideas make sense and encouragement to get them implemented.
-- Learning Support, in particular Roman
+- Learning Support, in particular Roman for assistance on a variety of topics, but mostly the webhooks.
 - Sam
 - Previous Hackathon projects of XXX for assistance with headers, menus and some script tricks
 - References for particular features or inspiration...

+https://docs.djangoproject.com/en/5.0/topics/db/models/ for assistance on models and inheritance

 ## Procedures
 ### Prerequisites and installs